 November 1475: The marriage between Duke George of Landshut and Princess Hedwig of Poland is the most important political event of the late 15th century.
-If it fails, a war between the two most powerful nations of their time will be the consequence.
-And somebody wants it to fail, obviously.
-Or why has the princess’ closest friend, a young Polish noblewoman, been brutally murdered in the Landshut cathedral?
-When Peter Bernward, former investigator for the church and now merchant adventurer, gets involved in the situation, he uncovers a long forgotten tragedy.
+Should the union fail, a war between the two most powerful nations of their time will be inevitable.
+And someone is determined that it should fail, obviously.
+Why else has the princess’ closest friend, a young Polish noblewoman, been brutally murdered in the Landshut cathedral?
+Peter Bernward is a former investigator for the catholic church and merchant adventurer.
+When he becomes involved in the matter, he uncovers a long forgotten tragedy.
 He soon finds out that it best remain shrouded in secrecy…

-Based on the real event of the famous Landshut Wedding in 1475.
+Based on the famous wedding celebration in Landshut, Bavaria 1475.

 A Prayer For The Medici

 Good Friday 1478: An uprising against the Medici, the ruling family of Florence, fails – but costs the life of Giuliano de Medici, the youngest and most beloved son of the family.
 While the Medici supporters act out their bloody revenge against the conspirators, Peter Bernward has troubles of his own.
-His spouse and the love of his life, Jana, is a successful trader herself, seems to be involved in the conspiracy and is to be executed soon.
-He must find proof of her innocence .
+His spouse and the love of his life, Jana, is a successful trader herself.
+However, she seems to be involved in the conspiracy and awaits execution.
+To save her, he must find proof of her innocence.
 But her innocence appears increasingly less likely the deeper he digs into her private affairs…

-Based on the real events of the Pazzi Conspiracy in 1478.
+Based on historical facts related to the Pazzi Conspiracy in 1478.

 The Black Waters of San Marco

-Venice 1478: Peter Bernward watches the recovery of a drowned urchin out the dirty waters of the laguna.
+Venice, Italy 1478: Peter Bernward witnesses the recovery of a drowned orphan from the dirty waters of the laguna.
 Soon two more homeless boys are found murdered.
 The Venetian Secret Police have been looking for all three boys for questioning.
 But why?
 Peter is puzzled.
-Out of pity with the dead children and to prevent further murders, he involves himself with the investigation, soon crossing paths with a mysterious policeman and an organisation that offers homeless children and escaped young slaves a home.
+Out of pity with the dead children, Peter becomes involved with the investigation.
+He soon comes into contact with a mysterious policeman and an organisation that offers homeless children and escaped young slaves a home.
 But in the misty alleys of Venice, things are never as they appear to be....

-Based on real events and court files in Venice in the late 15th century.
+Based on real events and court files from Venice in the late 15th century.

 The Alchemist’s Game

-1478: When Peter Bernward arrives in his former hometown Augsburg, it is to mend his bond to his estranged daughter.
-But he soon discovers that a series of murders has the town in a state of fearful panic.
+Augsburg, Germany 1478: When Peter Bernward arrives in his former hometown Augsburg, he intends to reestablish contact with his estranged daughter.
+Soon he discovers that a series of murders have the town in a state of fearful panic.
 The murderer may not even be human, but a supernatural being.
-Old superstitions awake, old demons, believed dead long ago, surface again in the minds of the people.
-As Peter seeks the help of a former colleague of his time as an investigator for the church to find his missing daughter, he is confronted with the ghosts of his past.
+Old superstitions awake, demons believed dead long ago surface again in the minds of the people.
+Peter´s daughter is missing, so he seeks help from a former colleague who also worked as an investigator for the Catholic church.
+Suddenly he is confronted with the ghosts of his past.
 The dead ones and the living ...